VI Partners

 Seed Round in 2024

-Almer Technologies is a startup focused on creating compact and lightweight augmented reality (AR) glasses aimed at enhancing communication for frontline workers in industrial settings.
-The company offers a comprehensive AR solution that includes both hardware and software, partnering with industry leaders to integrate advanced functionalities.
-By equipping frontline workers with these AR glasses, Almer enables them to access expertise directly in their field of view, facilitating remote problem-solving and minimizing downtime.
-This innovative approach streamlines communication and improves operational efficiency in technical industries.
+Almer Technologies is a startup focused on developing compact and lightweight augmented reality (AR) glasses aimed at enhancing communication for frontline workers in industrial settings.
+The company provides an augmented reality platform that integrates hardware and software solutions, enabling users to access critical information and expertise directly in their field of view.
+By streamlining communication and facilitating remote problem-solving, Almer Technologies aims to reduce downtime and improve efficiency for technical industries.

 Flowit